 If the trucking company that owns the trailer has insurance that covers their trailer while someone else is driving it, then you might not need this insurance.
 Most do not have this coverage.
 It is important not to get this coverage confused with auto liability insurance.
 The trucking company will have liability insurance.
 It is required by law.
 However, this insurance only covers damage to other people’s property.
 It will not pay for damages to the trailer.
 You must have trailer interchange insurance for that.

 Trailer interchange insurance provides coverage if you are in an accident.
-This insurance also covers damage that takes place during the loading and unloading process.
 Natural disasters can also cause damage to a trailer.
-Fortunately, this insurance provides coverage if your trailer is damaged in a natural disaster.
+Fortunately, this insurance can provide coverage if your trailer is damaged in a natural disaster.

 The cost of trailer interchange insurance can vary greatly.
 Some of the factors that determine rates include: